-Whip up some light and crispy Fluffy Whole Wheat Belgian Waffles in the comfort of your own kitchen.
+Whip up a batch of this light and crispy Whole Wheat Waffles Recipe in the comfort of your own kitchen.
 They’re high in fiber, lower in fat, and all the waffle goodness you’re looking for.

-Introduce a new family favorite into your healthy brunch recipe rotation with these Fluffy Whole Wheat Belgian Waffles.
+Introduce a new family favorite into your healthy brunch recipe rotation with this Whole Wheat Waffle Recipe.
 They’re light, crispy, and just the right touch of sweet, making them delicious with almost any toppings.

 I rediscovered my love of waffles when tapering for my first marathon 2 years ago.
 Ever since I’ve been working on developing my favorite whole wheat Belgian waffle recipe, and I think I’ve finally landed on my favorite.